surenfernando/SocialMediaNonFollowers/README.md

 # SocialMediaNonFollowers
-Non Followers in Social Media
+Non Followers in Social Media Using Selenium

+A python script which logins into a desired social media account, and provides the user with a list of people who are not following back the user.
+The script uses Selenium framework as a form of webscrapping.